marcelrodriguezricc/conversations/python/tutorials/03_transforms/transforms.md

 # TRANSFORMS

-Transforms in machine learning are used to manipulate data in order to make it suitable for training.
+Transforms in machine learning are used to manipulate data within a set in order to make it suitable for training.
 You can perform transformations before training or within the model.

 Some examples of when transforms may be necessary:

 - Converting strings to numeric data for storing in and operating on matricies.

+    - One-hot or integer encoding.

 - Normalizing numeric features.